syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ## External Destruction

-Destruction from outside: Fuel barrels, the Hospital’s Generator and two cars in front of the hospital took fire according to a video by [SmartNewsAgency](https://www.youtube.com/watch?v=KiEZF0stlM0&fbclid=IwAR00qE9eS35lWesfK7J5NrL4V-hSR7D2_8LkZOTIS8GbgtR-QcSNLuiRgLk).
+Fuel barrels, the Hospital’s Generator and two cars in front of the hospital took fire according to a video by [SmartNewsAgency](https://www.youtube.com/watch?v=KiEZF0stlM0&fbclid=IwAR00qE9eS35lWesfK7J5NrL4V-hSR7D2_8LkZOTIS8GbgtR-QcSNLuiRgLk).

 ![](/assets/investigations/daralhikma/image24.png)

-below is an overview of the destruction from outside according to a [post by](https://www.facebook.com/syr24ia/posts/2364927367115116) [Sy24](https://www.facebook.com/syr24ia/posts/2364927367115116).
+Below is an overview of the destruction from outside according to a [post by](https://www.facebook.com/syr24ia/posts/2364927367115116) [Sy24](https://www.facebook.com/syr24ia/posts/2364927367115116).
 The image to the right is the hospital in 2013 as posted by its [Facebook page](https://www.facebook.com/daralhekmahAkdaa/).

 ![](/assets/investigations/daralhikma/image8-2.png)